Filed Date: March 2, 2020

 The defendants filed for a motion for partial summary judgment on December 16, 2024.

-On February 3, 2025, defendants submitted a reply brief in support of their motion for summary judgment.
-This reply brief contained evidence and arguments that, according to plaintiffs, were not attached to any pleading.
 On February 10, plaintiffs filed an ex parte motion for leave to file limited objections and to strike the improper evidence and argument.
 On February 25, 2025, the court ruled on the motion, stating that defendants' reply did include new evidence and arguments.
 The court ordered defendants to produce this evidence by March 3, 2025.

-On August 11, 2025 the court denied the defendants’ Motion for Partial Summary Judgment because the defendants’ did not show any evidence to challenge the plaintiff’s claims of discrimination.
+On August 11, 2025 the court denied the defendants’ motion for partial summary judgment because the defendants’ did not show any evidence to challenge the plaintiff’s claims of discrimination.
 Whereas the plaintiff presented evidence of unequal racial treatment through an expert.
 When the Defendants claimed that the plaintiff’s claim did not apply to them, the Plaintiff was able to show evidence that this was incorrect, and the claim did apply to them.

 Summary Authors